SumitxThokar/66DaysofML/README.md

 ![MSE](https://github.com/SumitxThokar/MachineLearning/blob/main/images/mse.png)
 <br>
 ## Day 3 of #66DaysofML.
+:large_blue_diamond: On my journey of learning Learning ML.
+These are my finding and learnings today:
 ### Reducing Loss<br>
 Achieving optimal model performance by iteratively adjusting parameters to reduce loss.
 A Machine Learning model is trained by starting with an initial guess for the weights and bias and iteratively adjusting those guesses until learning the weights and bias with the lowest possible loss.
 ![Reducing Loss](https://github.com/SumitxThokar/MachineLearning/blob/main/images/Iterative.png)